 This one that I am pointing to looks like a whale coming up from the ground.

 We also crawled between them making for interesting photos…

 The next stop took us for a few hours to climb the big boulders and hike around them.
 It was an easy trail; nothing like our hikes in the Badlands or Spearfish, South Dakota.

 However, we learned that good shoes are a must as footing is unstable from the loose sand, gravel and rocks.

 We enjoyed the many rock formations; one of which was the Face Rock in which we found by accident as we turned onto Face Rock Trail.

 Here’s an interesting explanation of how these huge boulder rocks were formed

 Our week-long stay came to an end a couple days before New Years.
-Joshua Tree National Park taught us many things about the desert environment.
-The weather was outstanding blessing us with warm sunny days with a day or so of gentle breezes.
-We are so glad we got to stamp our National Parks Passport with this one!
+Joshua Tree National Park taught us many things about the desert environment but also, to step back a moment and respect our health.

 “Somehow I wound up in the desert just after daylight.
 Where the Joshua trees grow that little place you always liked.”

 See where we went after Joshua Tree Our Salton Sea Mis-Adventure